Guy Boros

+Early life

 Boros was born in Fort Lauderdale, Florida.
 He attended the University of Iowa and was a three-time All-Big Ten member of the golf team.

-He turned pro in 1986.
+Professional career

-Boros has played on the PGA Tour and the Nationwide Tour in relatively equal amounts over the course of his career recording about a dozen top-10 finishes in each venue.
-He has one victory in an official PGA Tour event and three wins in Nationwide Tour events.
+In 1986, Boros turned pro.
+He has played on the PGA Tour and its developmental tour in relatively equal amounts over the course of his career recording about a dozen top-10 finishes in each tour.
+He has one victory in an official PGA Tour event and three wins on the developmental tour.
 His best finish in a major championship is a T-36 at the 1995 U.S. Open.

-In addition to the PGA Tour and the Nationwide Tour, Boros played for four years on the Canadian Tour and two years on the PGA Tour of Australasia.
-In 1991, Boros was the leading money winner on the Canadian Tour with a win at the British Columbia Open.
-He lives in Pompano Beach, Florida.
+In addition to the PGA Tour and the developmental tour, Boros played for four years on the Canadian Tour and two years on the PGA Tour of Australasia.
+In 1991, Boros was the leading money winner on the Canadian Tour with a win at the Xerox British Columbia Open.

+Personal life

+Boros lives in Pompano Beach, Florida.